-In fact, the current dividend yield on the stock is 3.56%, paying out $2 per year to shareholders for each share of stock owned over the past year.
+In fact, the current dividend yield on the stock is 3.44%, paying out about $2 per year to shareholders for each share of stock owned over the past year.

-General Mills has also shown its resiliency to tough market conditions throughout the course of the coronavirus pandemic.
-Although many stocks across the market took a big hit early in 2020 and again leading up to elections, General Mills isn’t one of those stocks.
+The consumer staples goliath has also shown its resiliency to tough market conditions throughout the course of the coronavirus pandemic.
+Although many stocks across the market took a big hit early in 2020 and again leading up to the 2020 elections, General Mills isn’t one of those stocks.

 With a strong history of incredible market performance, competitive dividend payouts, and growth in both revenue and earnings, General Mills has become a prime pick among investors looking to fill a spot in their portfolios and is well worth considering for yours.

 - Earnings: Like most other stocks on this list, Clorox has beat analyst expectations in terms of earnings per share over the past four consecutive quarters.
 However, the company isn’t known for just beating expectations — it smashes them.
 Over the past four years, the company has produced an average positive earnings surprise of 21.33%.